gregorybel/combo-pairing/README.md

 - Copy from phone 1 the complete directory /data/data/org.monkey.d.ruffy.ruffy/ to same location on phone 2
 - [OR] you may want to use Titanium Backup and backup data from ruffy, transfer backup to phone 2 and restore it
 * When I do it, I use dropbox to upload/download backup file (only data)
+- [OR] you may want to look: https://github.com/gregorybel/combo-pairing/blob/master/Backup.md

 - Connect phone 2 to PC:
 ```